dimitrisk/goal/vignettes/dimkaAlgorithm.md

 #rgdal::writeOGR(one$simia,dsn=paste0("Targets.shp"),layer="Targets",driver="ESRI Shapefile", overwrite_layer = T)
 ```

-As you can see in the figure above, we generated 17 targets inside this polygon.
+We generated 17 targets inside this polygon.
 These points are quite a few, and we need to reduce them.
 We use the _'uav.DoReduction'_ function for reducing the number of "targets" based on the density of points.

 Using the _'uav.DoReduction'_ function we need to define a cell size which will be used for the calculation of points density.